Christian Arroyo Player Props: Red Sox vs. Cubs

 - Arroyo is hitting .259 with 14 doubles, three home runs and seven walks.

-- Arroyo is batting .471 during his last games and is on a six-game hitting streak.
+- Arroyo enters this game on a six-game hitting streak.
+During his last outings, he's hitting .471.

-- He has gone deep in three games this year (6.0%), leaving the park in 1.7% of his chances at the plate.
+- In 54.0% of his 50 games this season, Arroyo has picked up at least one hit.
+He's also had 10 multi-hit games.

-- In 28.0% of his games this year, Arroyo has had at least one RBI.
-He's picked up more than one in 10.0% and driven in three or more of his team's runs in one contest.
+- Looking at the 50 games he has played this season, he's homered in three of them (6.0%), and in 1.7% of his trips to the dish.

-- In 19 of 50 games this year, he has scored, and three of those games included multiple runs.
+- Arroyo has had an RBI in 14 games this season (28.0%), including five multi-RBI outings (10.0%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.